rhafer/opencloud/services/invitations/README.md

 ## Provisioning Backends

-When Infinite Scale is used via the IDM service for the user management, users are created using the `/graph/v1.0/users` endpoint via the libre graph API.
+When OpenCloud is used via the IDM service for the user management, users are created using the `/graph/v1.0/users` endpoint via the libre graph API.
 For larger deployments, the Keycloak admin API can be used to provision users.
 In a future step, the endpoint, credentials and body might be made configurable using templates.

 ### Keycloak

 The default and currently only available backend used to handle invitations is [Keycloak](https://www.keycloak.org/).
-Keycloak is an open source identity and access management (IAM) system which is also integrated by other Infinite Scale services as an authentication and authorization backend.
+Keycloak is an open source identity and access management (IAM) system which is also integrated by other OpenCloud services as an authentication and authorization backend.

 #### Keycloak Realm Configuration